 Upon our arrival in Dar es Salaam, we find our lovely campsite set at the seaside and busy ourselves with preparations for the next stretch of our African journey.
-The next morning we embark on an optional trip to Zanzibar Island.
+The next morning we embark on a relaxing trip to Zanzibar Island.

 Zanzibar has a colourful past once serving as one of the major departure points for European explorations into new territories of East Africa.
 The islands were also an important stop on the old trade route between Europe, Africa and the East.
-New passengers may join us on our Zanzibar Trip, while some travel companions might opt to end their tour back in Dar es Salaam.
+New passengers may join us on our Zanzibar Trip, while some travel companions might opt to end their tour back in Dar es Salaam after visiting Zanzibar.

 Departing from the tropical Zanzibar Island in the afternoon our African beach trip comes to a close.
 We return to the shores of Tanzania by the early evening feeling rejuvenated, sun-kissed and relaxed.

-We spend the night catching up with fellow travellers at our safari camp near Dar es Salaam city.
+We spend the night resting at our safari camp near Dar es Salaam city.

 From Dar es Salaam we travel through the Tanzanian countryside and fields of sisal plantations on our way to Pangani.